 In October 2017, the Company and Anheuser-Busch InBev ("ABI") completed the transition of ABI's controlling interest in Coca-Cola Beverages Africa Proprietary Limited ("CCBA") to the Company for \$3,150 million.
-We plan to hold our controlling interest in CCBA temporarily and are currently in discussions with several potential buyers and anticipate divesting of this interest in 2018.
+We plan to hold a controlling interest in CCBA temporarily.
+We are currently in discussions with several potential buyers and anticipate that we will divest a portion of our ownership interest in the first half of 2019, which will result in the Company no longer having a controlling interest in CCBA.
 Accordingly, we have presented the financial position and results of operations of CCBA as discontinued operations in the accompanying condensed consolidated financial statements.
-We were not required to record these assets and liabilities at fair value less any costs to sell because their fair value approximates their carrying value.
+As CCBA met the criteria to be classified as held for sale, we were required to record their assets and liabilities at the lower of carrying value or fair value less any costs to sell and present the related assets and liabilities as separate line items in our consolidated balance sheet.
+During the three and nine months ended September 28, 2018, we recorded an allowance for reduction of assets held for sale of \$554 million.
+Refer to Note 15.

 The preliminary goodwill recorded at the time of the transaction was\$4,262 million, none of which is tax deductible.
 This goodwill is in part due to the significant synergies that are expected from the consolidation of the bottling system in Southern and East Africa, especially within the country of South Africa.
-The initial accounting for the business combination is currently incomplete, although preliminary purchase accounting entries have been recorded, including a preliminary allocation of goodwill between CCBA and the reporting units expected to benefit from this transaction.
-The balance sheet line items that are expected to be impacted by the completion of purchase accounting are assets held for sale - discontinued operations and liabilities held for sale - discontinued operations in the condensed consolidated financial statements.
+The accounting for the business combination is currently incomplete, although preliminary purchase accounting entries have been recorded, including a \$411 million preliminary allocation of goodwill to other reporting units expected to benefit from this transaction.
+The balance sheet line items that are expected to be impacted by the completion of purchase accounting are assets held for sale - discontinued operations and liabilities held for sale - discontinued operations.